The setting

-Several weeks go by and you’re getting increasingly excited.
-You are going to check the cameras soon!
-“I wonder what we captured?!” you think.
-Finally, the time has come to collect the data from the cameras.
+And now the time has come to collect the data from the cameras.
 You will have to collect the SD memory cards, where the photographs are stored.
+“I hope we captured something good,” you say to your team.

 You climb back up to the canopy, taking in the views around you.
 It’s so peaceful.
 What a fantastic place to live.
 You imagine that you can move through the trees like an arboreal (tree-dwelling) creature, free of your ropes and harness.
 What would it be like to live up here?